jamesdonoh/mobile-applications/report.md

 #### FR04: Display a detailed view of each offer and location

 Once the user has identified an offer that they are interested in, they should be able to tap or click on it to see a more detailed view.
-The detailed view should provide all information that the app holds about the offer, along with any applicable time restritions (such as opening hours).
+The detailed view should provide all information that the app holds about the offer, along with any applicable time restrictions (such as opening hours).
 The detailed view should also give an indication of the location where the offer can be redeemed, such as through a simplified (non-interactive) small map.

 #### FR05: Provide map-based view of all offers in the surrounding area